vcsjones/vcsjones.dev/_posts/2016-08-30-re-examining-hpkp.md

 intermediate certificate.
 Some recommend pinning a CA's intermediate to reduce the risk of losing keys.
 In this scenario, you would just need to re-key your certificate from the same certificate authority.
-The downside to this is CA's deprecate intermediate certificates, and there is no guarentee they'll use the same key in a new intermediate certificate.
+The downside to this is CA's deprecate intermediate certificates, and there is no guarantee they'll use the same key in a new intermediate certificate.
 If you do decide to pin an intermediate, I would recommend one of your backup pins be for a leaf.